CaesarXInsanium/StructureInterpretationNotes/Notes/Streams.md

 of the previous element.
 It is very abstract, I don't get half of it.
 An infinite list of integers can be created in terms of the infinite list of ones.
 A Fibonacci number stream uses the previous two elements.

+### 3.5.3 Exploiting the Stream Paradigm

+Using streams is useful tool when dealing with a language that has assignment and the concept of change.
+A time series is a list of values.

+#### Formulating Iterations as Stream Processes

+Iteration can be improved with streams, the square root guessing procedure can be modeled with a stream to generate better and better guesses.
+This is done with a stream generator `sqrt-stream`.
+Approximating *pi* up to a predetermined amount with a stream.

+With that what can be written is a procedure that determines if a guess if good enough and then stop generating answers.
+Another strategy is to use the infinite summation strategy.

+There is a method to generate better guesses faster using Euler's Sequence Accelerator.
+This transformation can easily be described in scheme code.
+Several procedures are required for this, but it can increase memory requirements for an increase in processing speed.

+#### Infinite Streams of Pairs

+There is a way to generate using promises and streams specific elements in a 2D array, specific indexes.
+The main challenge is to write a stream definition that would allow for a stable lazy generation of pairs, where items in one column are not all generated at one when one element is requested from the stream.

+#### Streams as Signals

+Streams can be used to represent signal values in accordance to time.
+With this idea integrals can be defined in terms of streams.

+### 3.5.4 Streams and Delayed Evaluation

+Feedback loops are possible to emulate using the `integral` procedure, which can then be used in signal processing.
+It all comes back to the individual implementation of the `delay` procedure.
+Generally it is a macro or syntax extension in GNU Guile.

+Using streams to simulate designated increments in time.

+#### Normal Order Evaluation

+Creating separate classes of procedures requires the creation of a separate class of higher order procedures, procedures that return other procedures.
+This section describes some problems that the introduction of lazy evaluation introduces into a programming language.
+One obvious issue is types.
+Lisp is a dynamically typed but some typed programming languages cannot express higher order procedures due to the ambiguity of types.
+Mutability and delayed evaluation do not mix well in programming languages.

+### 3.5.5 Modularity of Functional Programs and Modularity of Objects

+Modularity is easier with assignment in scheme.
+Mixing the assignment and delayed evaluation in a controlled manner allows for some cool stuff I guess.
+It is possible to containerize the assignment and delay into separate sections to get the best both worlds.

+#### A Functional Programming View of Time

+Streams are used to model that changing state of an object, with defined time intervals.
+Now the state of object is decoupled from environment or some shit.
+Each time a procedure is called it generates a new stream representing the possible changes in a state.
+There is a way to represent state without explicit assignment or side effects, Using streams.
+It is possible to model state with computational objects.

+Functional programming languages are developed in an attempt to solve this issue.
+Time problems are not completely gone though.

+In Summary, I have no idea what I just read.